flipz357/smatchpp/README.md

 ### Evaluating other kinds of graphs

-For evaluating other kinds of graphs, set the flag `-graph_type generic` in `score.sh`, to peform some minimal generic standardization.
+For evaluating other kinds of graphs, use `-graph_type generic` to peform some minimal generic standardization (e.g., lower-casing of node labels).
 Or remove the flag, to perform no graph pre-processing at all.

 ### Using hill-climber (⚠️)

-For using a hill-climber as solver, set the flag `-solver hillclimber` in `score.sh`. ⚠️**Warning**⚠️: Using a hill-climber is not advisable and will yield Smatch scores that are not verifiable and are likely false.
+For using a hill-climber as solver, use `-solver hillclimber`. ⚠️**Warning**⚠️: Using a hill-climber is not advisable and will yield Smatch scores that are not verifiable and are likely false.

 ### Fast ILP alignment with graph compression

-For using a graph compression to make evaluation much faster, add the flag `--lossless_graph_compression` in `score.sh`
+For using a graph compression to make evaluation much faster, use `--lossless_graph_compression`.

 ### Fine-grained aspect scoring

 Here we want to measure similarity on different types of subgraphs (e.g., NER, cause, etc.).
-To apply, set the flag `-score_dimension all-multialign` or `score_dimension onealign`.
+To apply, use `-score_dimension all-multialign` or `score_dimension onealign`.
 Multi align re-calculates alignments for each pair of sub-graph, one-align calculates one alignment for a pair of graphs which is then re-used for the sub-graph pairs.
 Currently only available when `-graph_type amr`.

 ## Python package<a id="pip-install"></a>